Cherreads

 "I'll go with Suo!
 Maybe we can visit the Flower House again!"

-Suo pressed a finger to his lips, trying to quiet her.But before he could speak, Master Li stepped forward, concern clouding his gentle eyes.
+Suo pressed a finger to his lips, trying to stifle her exuberance, but before he could speak, Master Li stepped forward.
+Concern shadowed his gentle eyes, his hands clasped with a gravity that made every fold of his robe seem to carry weight:

 "And I'll protect you."